-It is known that women burn more fats than carbohydrates; this makes a lower carb diet more ideal.
-The most important thing to monitor is the amount of calories needed for daily functions and how many extra calories you will burn via your exercise routine.
+It is known that women burn more fats than carbohydrates; this makes a lower-carb diet more ideal.
+The most important thing to monitor is the number of calories needed for daily functions and how many extra calories you will burn via your exercise routine.

 Here are a few norms to follow for losing fat and gaining muscle: